how to erase history with a no.2 pencil

 The pagination schemes of the Sain-Dié witness allowed us in chapter one to outline a rough, geometric schema for the stages of composition of “…et les chiens se taisaient” (figure p).
 Guided by the typescript’s intimate bibliographic code, catalogued in chapter one in tables a-d, we could take a step further and make the geometric abstractions textual by re-staging our material observations as fragmentary editions, somewhere between a quote and the edition of a work, and hopefully fair in their transformative use.
 Re-made into speculative stages, we will be better able to take into account the shifting terrain of the drama to refine our genetic gambit.
 We cannot do so without a certain degree of awe, staging the past through texts that never existed until now, bound to the sample reality of Negritude documents that have existed for several decades—a conjectural and forensic praxis, beholden to an ethics of afro-futures.

 The bind between speculative computing and precious documents is not free from suspicion, though.
 I wouldn’t stop long to address those who leverage their allegiance to originals and origins as a source of priestly authority, other than to hoist the Jolly Roger.
 Instead, I would linger with those who, like me, already live in a democracy of one’s own.
-Within a materialist practice that privileges dismantling the black box, like ours, the temptation is strong to see the box itself as a distraction, and therein may lie our trap.
+Within a materialist praxis that privileges dismantling the black box, our praxis, the temptation is strong to see the box itself as a distraction, and therein may lie our trap.

 In “Notes towards a Deformed Humanities,”4 for example, textual alchemist Mark Sample questions the return to the box, or the egg as the case may be, in an attempt to subtract the performance from McGann and Samuel’s deformance5: